-IGEN was awarded a \$3.7 million dollar grant from IL DCEO to pursue numerous renewable energy initiatives and programs.
-Among these is the Renewable Energy Installations Program where IGEN has approved proposals and awarded year 1 funds of over \$1 million dollars for 15 renewable energy projects (solar PV, solar thermal, wind turbines) totaling over 600KW to be installed on college campuses and partnering facilities.
+IGEN was awarded a \$3.7 million dollar grant from IL DCEO in 2013 to pursue numerous renewable energy initiatives and programs.
+IGEN approved proposals and awarded year 1 funds of over \$1 million dollars for 15 renewable energy projects (solar PV, solar thermal, wind turbines) totaling over 600KW to be installed on college campuses and partnering facilities.